jdunkerley/jdunkerley/AWS Developer.md

 - Code and configuration in an S3 bucket
     - Config written in JSON or YAML
     - Called `.config` in `.ebextensions` folder
-    - .ebextensions in top level of application source code bundle
+    - `.ebextensions` in top level of application source code bundle
+    - Use to change the instance size (S3 file)
 - Delete of environment deletes whole stack
 - When using with RDS
     - Good for Dev / Test as database coupled with environment
     - For production, decouple and launch separately
         - Additional Security Group on ASG
         - Provided connection string configuration to application servers
+- Every deployment creates a version
+    - Will hit version limit
+    - Use Application Version Lifecycle policy to delete old versions

 # Kinesis